mehdi6384/OutboxPattern/README.md

 # UserPost
-Event-Driven ASP.NET Core Microservice Architecture
+The Outbox pattern in a ASP.NET 6 Microservice Architecture